Skip to content

 PriceCheck AmazonCheck Amazon

 The benchmark scores for Samsung 990 Pro are collected from TomsHardware and some other reliable sources.
 These are some basic comparisons to highlight the differences on the surface level.
 However, some of the tests are done on my own test bench.
 Let’s get started with the comparison.
+The tests are for the 2TB variants of both the drives.

 Test Bench Specifications are: